crschnick/pdx_unlimiter/GUIDE.md

 If you just want to revert to the latest saved savegame, you can also use `CTRL+SHIFT+R` to combine these functions, i.e. import the latest savegame, kill the game process and launch it again.

+### Settings

+In the settings menu you can also enable time-based autoimports of savegames:
+- `Enabled timed imports` - Enables automatically importing the latest savegame after a certain time has passed while playing.
+- `Timed imports interval` - The interval between automatic imports in minutes.

+If a key combination to import is pressed, a confirmation sound will play if the following option is enabled in the settings menu:
+- `Play sound on background import` - Play a beep sound when importing a savegame while a game is open and the Pdx-Unlimiter is running in the background.

 ## Working with the raw savegame files